Copying style, Extracting value: Illustrators' Perception of AI Style Transfer and its Impact on Creative Labor: Methodology

-\subsubsection{Study Procedure}
+\subsubsection{Study procedure}

 Participants were given access to their fine-tuned models via a stable-diffusion app to generate images during sessions that ranged from two to three hours.
-Participants were free to prompt the model however they wished, with the exception of a "control prompt" common to all: "the last supper" (Figure \ref{fig:image6}).
+Participants were free to prompt the model however they wished, with the exception of a ``control prompt'' common to all: ``the last supper'' (Figure \ref{fig:last_supper}).
 Semi-structured interviews took place during and after the study, adapting to the participants' reactions to the generated output in the moment and exploring their overall perception at the end.
 Interviews focused on their perception of the quality of the output in general and as a copy of their own style.
 They were also asked to reflect on usability and past professional experiences related to style transfer.
-Finally, each participant was shown other participants’ model’s output and was asked to evaluate its success in copying their style.
+Finally, each participant was shown other participants’ model’s output and was asked to evaluate its ability to copy their style.
+Using an "emergent coding" approach, i.e., inductive coding~\cite{lazar2017research}, we conducted a thematic analysis \cite{braun2006using} of the interview transcripts using the software Atlas.ti to note recurring patterns in the participants' responses.
+After the first coding pass, the team discussed the various codes to come to an agreement on the most important ones.
+The high-level categories have been used to structure the Findings section to stay as close as possible to the data.